arnavmer-935/Password-Security-Checker-and-New-Password-Generator/README.md

-This Python programs takes a user input in the form of a password adn checks if the password they have used is secure.
+This Python program takes a user input in the form of a password and checks if the password they have used is secure.

 The program then offers the user to create a new, and more secure password if the password is not secure enough.